 What to do?
 Get your coin slabbed by a 3rd-party coin grading company.
-They will, for a fee, authenticate your coin, grade it, then place it into a piece of plastic referred to as a slab.
+They will authenticate your coin, grade it, then place it into a piece of plastic referred to as a slab — for a fee.

 The high degree of assurance had with getting a coin authenticated by a major 3rd-party coin grading company is backed up by the cumulative decades of experience held by the staff of these major firms.